fengxia41103/myblog/content/thoughts/no logic.md

 it's really a good start of my day in this org.
 But towards the end of Friday, I felt my entire system was slowing down, and I was even too tired to play the phone.
-Maybe it's just a relaxing time after a highly focused session, like a running training on sprint, that needs a break to rest.
+Maybe it's just a relaxing time after a highly focused session, like a running train on sprint, that needs a break to rest.

 So this morning, all I want to do is to sit in OpenEye and dump brain, on the events that is happening, that, from any way I could think of,